Starfish-develop/Starfish/README.md

 * load and return a raw flux file wrapped in spectrum object
 * PHOENIX, Kurucz, etc inherit the Grid base class

+Ways to resample wavelengths
+* Willie's spectra will require a wl grid specified by FITS headers
+* When spectra are convolved with instrumental resolution, they can be downsampled

 Spectrum object can resample to log-linear
 * air to vac conversion
-* How to specify a log-linear grid?
-With what wavelength spacing?
-Should I erase wave_grid and just store this as a separate dataset (the first?) in the HDF5 file?
-Perhaps
+* could store wave_grid in a separate dataset of the HDF5 file?

 Master HDF5 File creation
+* more tests
+* check with/without alpha
 * uses a grid interface (composite type)
-* (log lam spacing, same wl grid, etc).
+*

 Master HDF5 File Interface (same wl grid), and HDF5 file interface for specific grid
 * grid locations